rfmyrick/dotfiles/README.md

 stow .
 ```

-More information can be found in this video at: https://www.youtube.com/watch?v=y6XCebnB9gs
+More information about stow can be found in this video at: https://www.youtube.com/watch?v=y6XCebnB9gs
+More information about zoxide and fzf can be found in this video at: https://www.youtube.com/watch?v=aghxkpyRVDY